klamt-lab/COBRA-k/README.md

 After the installation, which should just take a few minutes, the package can be imported as ```cobrak```.

-Also note that only the free and open-source solver [IPOPT](https://github.com/coin-or/Ipopt) (and on some systems, also automatically the solver SCIP) come pre-installed.
+Also note that only the free and open-source solvers [HiGHS](https://github.com/ERGO-Code/HiGHS) (for *linear* (also mixed-integer) problems) and [IPOPT](https://github.com/coin-or/Ipopt) (for linear and *non*-linear problems) - and on some systems, also automatically the solver SCIP - come pre-installed.
 For more on how to install other solvers, [visit the respective documentation page here](https://klamt-lab.github.io/COBRA-k/installation.html#installation-of-third-party-solvers).

 COBRA-k requires Python≥3.10, making it work on Python-3.10-compatible OS such as Windows, MacOS and Linux.
 Thereby, COBRA-k is mainly tested on Ubuntu on an x86-64 computer and on a MacBook with an ARM processor.